 5. Store suitcase in the space above the closet door.

 Another brilliant use of hooks is for hanging suitcases in the otherwise wasted space inside the closet and above the door.
 Lightweight out-of-season items can be stashed in the suitcases — just don't forget they're there!
-Read more and see more photos of this idea in action at Indecent Order.
+Read more and see more photos of this idea in action at Indecent Order (now defunct).

 6. Hang things on the inside of the closet door.